David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ### Related entries (cross-references)

+Related entries are the "see also" links shown at the bottom of an entry, pointing a designer to others worth considering alongside it. **These are fully managed in the Data Manager** — open any entry and use its **Links** button (the *Related entries* panel) to add or remove a link, write the optional note explaining why the two are related, and repair any broken links.
+Linking is automatically two-way, so you author each link once.
+You do not need to touch `data.json` to manage these.

-Cross-references are added by editing `data.json` directly — the Data Manager doesn't manage them.
-An entry can point to others that a designer should consider alongside it.
-Add a `relatedEntries` array to the entry's `data` object:
+For reference (and for the occasional hand-edit), each link is stored as an entry in a `relatedEntries` array on the entry's `data` object:

 ```json
 "relatedEntries": [